lsteinmann/idaifieldR/README.md

 ## Installation

 You can install the released version of idaifieldR from ....
-But you should not install it right now, because it can't really do anything yet.
+But you should not install it right now unless you know what you are doing and want to help me make this usable (or even good).

 ``` r
 devtools::install.github("lsteinmann/idaifieldR")